 The Digest, our Parish magazine, comes out monthly.
-Here are a couple of articles from January’s edition.
+Here are a couple of articles from March’s edition.
 To read more, pick up a copy from Church when you are next there

 * * * * *